solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 patterns and focused on various industries from the Azure Architecture Center.

-### Digital marketing using Azure Database for PostgreSQL Flexible Server

--   [Digital marketing using Azure Database for PostgreSQL Flexible Server:] In this architecture, corporations serve digital marketing campaigns through content management systems, like WordPress or Drupal, running on Azure App Service.
-These CMS offerings access user data in Azure Database for PostgreSQL Flexible Server.
-Azure Cache for Redis caches data and sessions, while Azure Application Insights monitors the CMS app for issues and performance.

 ### Finance management apps using Azure Database for PostgreSQL Flexible Server

 -   [Finance management apps using Azure Database for PostgreSQL Flexible Server:] This architecture demonstrates a three-tier app, coupled with advanced analytics served by Power BI.
-Tier-3 clients, like mobile applications, access tier-2 APIs, which reference tier-1 Azure Database for PostgreSQL Flexible Server.
+Tier-3 clients, like mobile applications, access tier-2 APIs in an Azure App Service, which reference tier-1 Azure Database for PostgreSQL Flexible Server.
 To offer additional value, [Power BI] accesses Azure Database for PostgreSQL Flexible Server (possibly read replicas) through its PostgreSQL connector.

 ### Intelligent apps using Azure Database for PostgreSQL Flexible Server